thedarkjester/PokemonApi/README.md

 This means you will require a supported framework and Software Development Kit (SDK) to code for it and run it locally.

 1. Install the SDK and Framework from [Microsoft download site](https://dotnet.microsoft.com/download/dotnet/3.1)
-2. To confirm this is working open either command prompt (Windows key/start + R, type in CMD or Powershell).
+2. To confirm this is working open either command prompt (Windows key/start + R, type in CMD or PowerShell).
 Once loaded type in `dotnet --version`.
 This should show at least `3.1`.
 Note: if you have a higher version installed, it will still compile/run.
 3. A tool to download/checkout this GitHub Repository e.g. [Git](https://git-scm.com/downloads) - some Integrated Development Environments (IDEs) have built in tools.
 Note: An understanding of how to use git is not required - an alternative is to download the solution compressed
 4. An IDE such as Visual Studio, or even Visual Studio Code is required to edit/modify code.